 Options

-The function provides several options for expanding, alignment and cropping.
+The function provides several options for expansion, alignment, and cropping.

 Expand

-With this option the image is zoomed out of the spatial object:
+With this option, the image is expanded beyond the spatial object:

 expand <- rasterpic_img(x, img, expand = 1)